paoonline/my-product/README.md

 Please run with these command

-   cd to /apps root dir first  then yarn install
+   cd to /apps root dir first  then -> yarn install

    cd to backend -> yarn install

    cd to frontend -> yarn install

-cd back to /apps
+cd back to /apps to run application

      yarn run dev:frontend